 So deciding that she should eat other vegetables, these cauliflowers went into the stuffing to make sure she will not find them out.
-There is no limit to experiment your stuffing and this is the second method.
-The first one is a simple stuffed gobi with minimum ingredients.
-Today’s stuffed gobi uses different spices all together.
+There is no limit to experimenting with your stuffing and this is the second method.
+The first one is a simply stuffed gobi with minimum ingredients.
+Today's stuffed gobi uses different spices all together.

 When I asked Pavani for selecting a theme for this month's Kid's delight, she quickly got back saying she wanted to sneak in healthy stuff into kid's meal, which they might other wise never eat.
 This Gobi paratha was made just for that idea and trust me, even if you feel you are being deceptive, this is really worth it..

 Step by Step Picture Recipe

 Clean and wash the cauliflower florets in cold water and then in hot water for 10 mins.
 Drain and keep aside.

 Have onions chopped fine, green chilies and cauliflower ready.

 Heat a nonstick pan with 1 tsp of oil, add the finely chopped onions.
 Saute for a couple of minutes.

 Meanwhile, grated the cauliflower to fine pieces.

 When the onions are well browned, add the grated cauliflower, turmeric powder, cumin powder, ajwain, garam masala, red chili powder, and salt.
 Mix everything well together.